isabella232/advertising-cloud.en/help/dsp/planning/targeting/factual-geo-targeting.md

 1. If provided directly from the Factual team they should specify the “Historical segment name” and “Factual geopulse Audience Design ID”.

-1. Once you have imported segments for each data provider available for the ad format (Aerserv, AOL Nexage, Co-Op & Mopub), check the ones you would like to utilize for the placement as seen below in *screenshot D*.
+1. Once you have imported segments for each data provider available for the ad format (Aerserv, AOL Nexage, Co-Op & Mopub), check the ones you would like to use for the placement as seen below in *screenshot D*.

   Screenshot D

   ![AT.D](assets/at.d.png)

-  Similar to Proximity targets, after importing a segment on a placement it will be available to utilize for any mobile placement on the campaign.
+  Similar to Proximity targets, after importing a segment on a placement it will be available for any mobile placement on the campaign.

 ### Best Practices